alsash110/comm-2216-obs/docs/Glossary.md

 **Background process**: A process that runs independently and does not tie up the terminal.

+**Command Chaining**: A method of combining several different commands to execute in succession to produce an output.

 **Command-line interface**: An interface used to process commands to a computer program in the form of lines of text.

 **Foreground process**: A process that is interactive and requires some type of input.